Is injection possible using the Dynamic LINQ library (link)? if that's the case, how can this be avoided?

-I want to highlight this fact - the final SQL is composed safely, but whether original dynamic Linq is safe depends on you.
+I want to draw attention to the fact that although the final SQL is composed safely, it is uncertain whether the original flexible Linq is secure varies with you.

 dataset.Where("allowed == 1 and code == \"" + user_entered_data + "\"");

-If input is not sanitized and not escaped, the attacker could potentially input:
+If the input is not cleaned up and not escaped, the attacker may type:

 200" or allowed == 0 and code == "200